 Meeting with voters face to face helps you better understand the demands of the office you’re running for and how you can shape your policies to better meet the voters’ needs.
 Those face-to-face meetings also help you understand how the voters view your message, which allows you to refine and recalibrate your message and how it’s delivered.

 Not to mention, canvassing properly allows you to find pockets of new support and learn what strategies might persuade undecided voters.

-Collectively, this list should give you a pretty good idea of the most common mistakes as you learn how to manage your first political campaign.
-Having a qualified campaign manager early on, especially one to help coordinate fundraising, is key to successfully running for office—and to avoiding the 10 most common mistakes of first-time political candidates.
+Collectively, this list should give you a pretty good idea of the most common mistakes to watch out for as you learn how to manage your first political campaign.
+Having a qualified campaign manager early on, especially one to help coordinate fundraising, is key to successfully running for office—and to avoiding the 10 most common political campaign mistakes made by first-time candidates.